-Annual leave is provided by law and accrues automatically to permanent employees and temporary employees who are serving under appointments that exceed 90 days.
+Eligibility: Annual leave is provided by law and accrues automatically to permanent employees and temporary employees who are serving under appointments that exceed 90 days.
 Temporary employees who are on appointments limited to 90 days or less become entitled to annual leave once they have been employed continuously for 90 days.
 This entitlement exists regardless of how many successive appointments the employee serves before completing the 90-day waiting period, provided there is no break in service between the appointments.
-Once s/he completes 90 days, the employee is credited with the leave that accrued to him or her during that period.
+Once an employee completes 90 days of work, s/he is credited with the leave that accrued to her/him during that period.

-If an employee receives a lump-sum payment and is then re-employed by the government before the end of the period covered by the payment, s/he must refund an amount equal to the gross compensation received for the unexpired portion of the lump sum leave period.
+Annual Leave Balances and Separation from Civilian Federal Service: Employees receive a lump-sum payment for any accrued annual leave that remains unused when they separate from Federal service, or enter active duty and elect to receive a lump-sum payment.
+This includes the regular carryover balances from the previous year, if any; the current leave year's unused earned leave; and, any unused restored leave that has not reached the two-year expiration date.
+Employees who receive a lump-sum payment and are then re-employed by the government before the end of the period covered by the payment must refund an amount equal to the gross compensation received for the unexpired portion of the lump sum leave period.
 This includes pay before deductions of any kind and, if applicable, differentials and allowances received as well.

-Additional information is in the Defense Finance and Accounting regulation, DOD 7000 14-R, Financial Management Regulation, Volume 8, Civilian Pay Policy and Procedures, Chapter 5.
+Additional information may also be found in the Defense Finance and Accounting regulation, DoD 7000.14-R, Financial Management Regulation, Volume 8, Civilian Pay Policy, Chapter 5.